smollaha/Fake-News/README.md

 Here are a list of descriptions for each folder in this reposition.
 1. write_up/

-Project proposal write-up and final write-up, as well as powerpoint slides used for in-class presentations.
+Final write-up, as well as powerpoint slides used for in-class presentations.

 2. codes/